 Hint: There are areas in the world where you can get incredibly high skill levels at less than half the cost of hiring in the USA or Canada or similar high-cost countries.
 Eastern Europe is where businesses hire the best remote talent anywhere in the world.
 Oh, and did I mention?
 Here at JobRack we specialize in the very best of Eastern European remote talent.

-When choosing where to hire from, make sure you also consider how much help you want and need throughout the hiring process.
+When hiring, make sure you consider how much help you want and need throughout the hiring process.

 - Is there someone you can speak to and ask questions?

-- Do they offer guidance for how much to pay for specific roles?
+- Do they offer guidance on how much to pay for specific roles?